 5 Tips for Outdoor Grilling Safety

-Follow this grilling safety checklist before your next cookout.
+Follow this safety checklist before you fire up the grill.

-Summer is the season for outdoor activities, gatherings, and celebrations.
-More often than not, those gatherings include backyard grilling.
+Summer is the season for enjoying outdoor activities.
+More often than not, this includes backyard grilling.

 According to the National Fire Protection Association (NFPA), U.S. fire departments respond to an average of 8,900 home fires involving grills, hibachis, or barbecues every year.
 Unfortunately, almost all of these fires can be prevented.
 Fortunately, with some simple precautions, your family can enjoy a safe grilling season.